Meet our team of friendly and supportive Running Leaders.

 I have always had a passion for fitness and well being and running has become a huge part of my life in recent years.
 I wanted to share this passion with other ladies so I set up Run Like A Girl in July 2015 and I was thrilled when 23 ladies turned up to the first session.
 I am just as thrilled and proud now when hundreds of ladies turn up at a session!

 I am a mum to two children and have a career as a Graphic Designer.
 Alongside these I am a keen endurance runner, having completed many events including half and full marathons and a 100km ultra marathon.
 I love a good challenge!
 I also run for Brayden through the charity ‘I run 4’- he is a 13 year old boy in America who has Cerebral Palsy, he doesn’t have the use of his legs but I do and so I devote my runs and race sponsorship to him.

 I hope that my love for running will impact on others and encourage them to take on their own goals, showing that it is possible to fit running into your life alongside a family and career, gaining personal achievement along the way.

 Liv Boucher, Group Manager

-Finalist of the Power of Sport Award - Coventry, Solihull and Warwickshire
+Winner of the Power of Sport Award - Coventry, Solihull and Warwickshire

-Through running, I've gained true friends that motivate me to keep going, the way I feel after a run is amazing.
-It gives me a chance to get lost in myself and see the improvement I've made.
+Through running I've gained true friends that motivate me to keep going.
+The way I feel after a run is amazing, it gives me a chance to get lost in myself and see the improvement I've made.
 I love running because of all these things and more so now because of how it’s brought our community together.